← Back

 4. Toss the cucumber slices with the olive oil and a pinch of salt so they glisten and start to soften at the edges — two or three minutes is plenty.
 Any longer and they weep water and go limp.

 5. Plate the salmon alongside a tangle of dressed cucumber, spoon the dill yoghurt generously beside it, scatter the extra dill fronds over, and tuck a lemon wedge on the side for a final squeeze at the table.
+A spoon of lemony puy lentils underneath is a classic with poached salmon and makes it a complete plate.

 Per serving